 In addition, our chiropractor may suggest physiotherapy modalities to provide relief from muscle spasms and to reduce inflammation.
 Therapeutic exercises can also help, particularly as you strengthen your core muscles to better support spinal alignment.
 Therapeutic exercises can prevent future sciatica attacks.

 Acupuncture is very effective to treat the sciatica nerve pain, and chiropractic and myofascial release are effective to correct the structural cause.
 By addressing both symptom and cause, Integrative therapies often achieve immediate and long-term success.
 Furthermore, Integrative therapies are often associated with few or no side effects.
 Integrative use of acupuncture and chiropractic care is excellent for sciatica and herniated discs of mild to moderate severity.
 When applied properly, they are often very successful to treat sciatica, correct the underlying problem, and restore normal physical functions.

-Best care for sciatica pain relief is to understand all available options from western, chiropractic, and Traditional Chinese Medicine, and utilize the most effective modality for each specific condition.
+Best care for sciatica pain relief is to understand all available options from western, acupuncture, chiropractic, and Traditional Chinese Medicine, and utilize the most effective modality for each specific condition.